rachaelloh/django-barista/README.md

 -Cart number does not increase if same item is added.
 But quantity will be updated in shopping_cart page.

--On devices such as iPhone X or smaller screen sizes, the brand logo 'Recipe Sharing' overspills to the next line.
-Hence I added media query such that from screen sizes of iPhone X and below, the font size will decrease.

--Search results will not be shown if I did not type in the exact cuisine name.
-Hence, the regular expression function has been used to make search function dynamic.

--Ordered list was unable to display properly in the view recipe page.
-Hence, I used split to solve the problem and the steps is now able to be displayed in an ordered list.

 (ii) Test Cases

 | Test Case(s)      | Test Description   | Outcome |